-Staff will undergo safeguarding and child protection training, including online safety, at induction.
-This training will be updated regularly, at least annually, to continue to provide them with relevant skills and knowledge to safeguard children effectively.
+Staff will undergo safeguarding and child protection training at induction.
+This will include training around online safety, particularly concerning the understanding of roles and responsibilities in relation to filtering and monitoring, in line with the filtering and monitoring standards.
+This training will be updated at least annually to continue to provide staff members with relevant skills and knowledge to safeguard children effectively.